cri-o/cri-o/ADOPTERS.md

   privileged pods in many scenarios).
 CRI-O was chosen as it's the only container manager that supports creating pods that are strongly isolated using the Linux user-namespace (as of Jan 2022).
+* [Lyft](https://www.lyft.com/) has used CRI-O since 2017, alongside our [CNI IPvlan networking](https://github.com/lyft/cni-ipvlan-vpc-k8s) in AWS.
+All of Lyft runs on top of our Kubernetes stack.